Prof. Dr. Tim W. Dornis, J.S.M. (Stanford)

 August 2011 – October 2021: Professor of Law at Leuphana Law School, Lüneburg/Germany

-August 2008 until July 2009: SPILS Fellow at Stanford Law School, Stanford/USA; research scholarship awarded by the German Research Foundation (DFG); faculty supervisor: Mark A. Lemley
+August 2008 until July 2009: SPILS Fellow at Stanford Law School, Stanford/USA, J.S.M. (honors in all lecture classes); research scholarship awarded by the German Research Foundation (DFG) and the Stanford SPILS Program; faculty supervisor: Mark A. Lemley

 July 2006 until July 2011: Judge and public prosecutor (IP, banking, and insurance law) at the District Court of Stuttgart/Germany, and in the Department of Justice